it-moisesmoreno/it-moisesmoreno.github.io/projects/api-openweather.md

 tags: [API, Postman]
 ---

+# Open Weather API

 In this is API request I've got useful information about the weather.
 I've used the site [OpenWeather][openweather-link] to get the current weather data of the San Salvador/El Salvador city.
 This data include a lot of information, for example:

 | The name of the city | San Salvador |
 | The tempeture | 23.96º (Celsius) |
 | Weather | Clouds |

-This is how the request looks like from the API platform:
+This is what the request looks like from the API platform:
 ![API platform](/images/projects//openweather.png)

 And this is the complete response of the API:

 ```json
 {
     "coord": {